-Walking After Stroke: How to Maximize Your Chances of Recovery
+Walking After Stroke: How to Maximize The Chances of Recovery

 young stroke survivor with crutches participating in physiotherapy to recover her gait and ability to walk

-We have updated this article to be detailed and comprehensive.
-There’s a lot of information in here, so bookmark this extensive article and use the links below to jump straight to any section:
+This article has been updated to be detailed and comprehensive.
+There’s a lot of information here, so bookmark this extensive article and use the links below to jump straight to any section:

 Why Does Walking Become Difficult After Stroke?

+A stroke occurs when the blood supply to the brain is compromised.
+This deprives brain cells of oxygen and other nutrients, resulting in brain tissue damage.
 Secondary effects of stroke vary greatly based on which areas of the brain sustained damage.
 These effects can include changes in cognitive skills, motor abilities, sensation, vision, communication, and personality.
-When gross motor skills (large movements of the torso, leg, and/or arm) are affected as the result of a stroke, it can impact your gait.

-Therefore a right hemisphere stroke may cause difficulty with movement on the left side of the body and a left hemisphere stroke may affect the right side of the body.
-This is why hemiparesis and hemiplegia, two conditions that affect movement on one side of the body, are common secondary effects of a stroke.
+Motor impairments after a stroke often impact only one side of the body, opposite from where the damage to the brain occurred.
+Therefore a right hemisphere stroke may cause difficulty with movement on the left side of the body, while a left hemisphere stroke may affect the right side of the body.
+One-sided motor deficits and can greatly impact balance and impede walking after stroke.

 How Gait Rehabilitation Works